oktaytuncay/Kubernetes/kubernetes.md

 When the pod is created, Kubernetes sets new limits for the container.
 The limits and requests are set for each container within the pod.

 A container can not use more CPU resources than its limit.
-However, this is not the case with the memory.
+However, this is not the case with memory.
 A container can use more memory resources than its limit.
 So if a pod tries to consume more memory than its limit constantly, the pod will be terminated.

 Default numbers can also be changed.
 To do this, LimitRange must be created as follows.
 The configuration specifies a default memory request and a default memory limit.